The Sulcata Tortoise is the most popular species of pet tortoise in the world.

-As temperatures become hotter and more hospitable they will dig extensive burrows to hide from the sun.
+As temperatures become hotter and more hospitable they will dig extensive burrows to hide from the sun in their muddy wallow.
 Interestingly they also rub their saliva on their arms to help cool themselves down.

 Sulcata tortoises will spend their mornings basking in the sun to raise their body temperatures after a cool evening.